- 1 Bedrooms

 About this PropertySun, Surf, and Sand is the theme of this 1 bedroom, 2 bath villa in the Hampton Place complex of Palmetto Dunes.
-With a handsome sea view it is a ideal beach side destination.
+With a pretty sea view it is a ideal beach side destination.

-The balcony boast sea vistas and seating for you to appreciate it from.
+The balcony boast sea vistas and seating for you to savor it from.
 The main living space has plenty of couch seating, one which is a sleeper, and a TV/DVD/VCR.
 The dining table has seating for 4 and there are a few barstools for you to pull up to face the kitchen.
 The full kitchen has light wood cabinetry and mint walls.
 There is a full bathroom in the hall with a bath/shower.

 The bedroom has a King bed with blue and white accents.
 It has a private bathroom with Jacuzzi tub and walk-in shower.

 Please specify # of security gate passes are needed at time of reservation; Passes are charged per car per week.

 Palmetto Dunes is a 2000 acre oceanfront resort that reaches from the 3 miles of white sandy beach, through 11 miles of lagoons, 3 golf courses, and 25 tennis courts, to the bikeway under highway 278 that provides access to the Shelter Cove Marina, stores, eateries, and Mall.